DrewThomasson/Auto-Scalable-Speaker-Attribution-dataset/test_big_bird/readme.md

 The `quotes+whoSaidQuote+contentAroundQuotes.py` file will use the booknlp outputs to do everythign the program before did but ALSO will tell you who said each specified quotes

-the g_book folder is just a folder that contains the outputs of a booknlprun on a test bookk of guradians of gahhool but i think its just the first chapter anyway lol
+The g_book folder is just a folder that contains the outputs of a booknlprun on a test bookk of guradians of gahhool but i think its just the first chapter anyway lol

-the bigbird.py will train bigbird on the csv file named output.csv on the task of quotation attribution
+The `bigbird.py` will train bigbird on the csv file named output.csv on the task of quotation attribution